amiaopensource/apex_video_kit_docs/video_kit_elements_handout.md

 1. [Video Deck (not included in this kit)](#video-deck)
 2. [Time Base Corrector (TBC)](#time-base-corrector)
 3. Distribution Amplifier
-4. Capture Card
+4. CRT Monitor
-5. CRT Monitor
+5. Optional analog waveform monitor and vectorscope (not included in this kit)
 6. Direct Box
 7. Audio Mixer
 8. Speakers / Headphones
-9. All of the cables and connectors (link to cable bible?)
+9. Capture Card
-10. Laptop running vrecord or Blackmagic Media Express (link to vrecord github page)
+10. All of the cables and connectors (link to cable bible?)
-11. Option for external scopes (waveform monitor and vectorscope)
+11. Laptop running vrecord or Blackmagic Media Express (link to vrecord github page)

 ## Video Deck